 - Preheat oven to 350°F.

-- Cover bottoms of two 9 inch round pans with waxed paper; spray sides with cooking spray.
+- Cover bottoms of either THREE 9-inch round cake pans or TWO 9-inch round cake pans (some batter will be set aside for cupcakes if using TWO pans*) with waxed paper; spray sides with cooking spray.

 - Microwave chocolate and water in large microwaveable bowl on HIGH for 1-1/2 to 2 min. or until chocolate is almost melted, stirring after 1 min.
 Stir until chocolate is completely melted.